Skip to content

 Checkout Sessions

-A Checkout Session represents your customer's session as they pay for one-time purchases or subscriptions through Checkout or Payment Links.
+This is an object representing your customer's session as they pay for one-time purchases or subscriptions through Checkout or Payment Links.
 We recommend creating a new Session each time your customer attempts to pay.

 Ref: Stripe docs